Charlemagne Azongnitode

-Charlemagne Azongnitode (born 8 August 2001) is a Beninese professional footballer, playing as a centre back for Veikkausliiga club AC Oulu.
+Charlemagne Azongnitode (born 8 August 2001) is a Beninese professional footballer, playing as a centre back for Veikkausliiga club TPS and the Benin national team.

 Club career

 After starting his senior career in his native Benin, Azongnitode signed with Oman Club in 2022.

 During the 2024–25 season, he played in Israeli second-tier Liga Leumit for Hapoel Petah Tikva and Hapoel Acre.

 On 30 July 2025, Azongnitode signed with Finnish Veikkausliiga club AC Oulu.

+International career

+Azongnitode was called up to the Benin national team for a set of friendlies in March 2026.